Following are a select group of leaders who will be joining us in Montréal (Virtual):

 He is a Chartered Engineer and a fellow of the IET.
 He has an MBA from INSEAD, France.

 On January 1, 2019, Steve Poftak was appointed General Manager of the Massachusetts Bay Transportation Authority (MBTA).
 He previously served as the Vice Chair of the Fiscal and Management Control Board and as a Director of the MassDOT Board since 2015.

 Prior to his being appointed General Manager, he was Executive Director of the Harvard Kennedy School Rappaport Institute for Greater Boston.
 He was Research Director and Director of the Center for Better Government at the Pioneer Institute for Public Policy Research.
 Prior to that, he worked at the Commonwealth’s Executive Office for Administration and Finance, where he managed the $1.3 billion capital budget, prepared the state’s quarterly cash flow reporting and monitored non-tax revenue receipts.
 Other experience includes service on the Commonwealth’s Finance Advisory Board and Zero-Based Budget Commission.

 Steve holds an MBA from the Olin School at Babson College and a BA in Political Science from Middlebury College.

 Zaha Hadid Architects

-Mr. Racana has more than 18 years of experience in leading international multidisciplinary teams in the planning and implementation of complex urban planning, infrastructure, and real estate projects in Asia, Australia, Europe, and the Middle East.
-He is well versed in both the design and the financial drivers of infrastructure and large urban projects.
-He currently is overseeing a range of key projects, including the Citylife mixed-use development in Milan and the new iconic rail station at King Abdullah Financial District in Riyadh.
+He has over 20 years of experience in leading international multidisciplinary teams in the planning and implementation of complex urban planning, infrastructure, and real estate projects in Asia, Australia, Europe, and the Middle East, and is highly versed in both the design and the financial drivers of infrastructure and large urban projects.

 Barcelona Housing Systems